Shewanji/alx-airbnb-database/database-adv-script/README.md

 Write SQL CREATE INDEX commands to create appropriate indexes for those columns and save them on database_index.sql

 Measure the query performance before and after adding indexes using EXPLAIN or ANALYZE.

+Task 4:
+Objective: Refactor complex queries to improve performance.

+Instructions:

+Write an initial query that retrieves all bookings along with the user details, property details, and payment details and save it on perfomance.sql

+Analyze the query’s performance using EXPLAIN and identify any inefficiencies.

+Refactor the query to reduce execution time, such as reducing unnecessary joins or using indexing.

+Task 5: